Bad Cholesterol and How to Combat

 How exercise reduce bad cholesterol : It is crucial to maintain and reduce LDL levels through regular physical activity.
 In addition to lowering LDL exercise increases HDL, the “good” cholesterol.

 You can also significantly affect your cholesterol levels by how you exercise.
-Aerobic exercise, such as brisk walking Walking, jogging, swimming, or cycling, has been shown to be especially effective at lowering LDL cholesterol.
 By increasing your heart rate and improving cardiovascular fitness, you can reduce your LDL cholesterol levels

 A strength training exercise, such as weightlifting or resistance training, can also help manage it.
 By increasing muscle mass, you can boost your metabolism and reduce LDL cholesterol levels